moaydogdu/JUnitExample001/README.md

 # JUnitExample001
 JUnit Course Example 1

-This example contains @Test, @BeforeAll, @AfterAll, @BeforeEach, @AfterEach, @Disabled annotations and Assertions.fail("message") usage.
+This example demonstrates the usage of the following annotations:

+- @Test
+- @BeforeAll
+- @AfterAll
+- @BeforeEach
+- @AfterEach
+- @Disabled

+and Assertions.fail method.